Calm-Rock/ud-gini-index/README.md

-<<<<<<< HEAD
+# Gini Index Calculator

-# UD-Transactions
+# Gini Index Calculator
-A Really simple DApp to get a user's recent transactions info from their address incorporating the use of Unstoppable Domains login feature.
+A Really simple DApp to calculate the Gini Index of a DAO using the DAO's token address making the use of Unstoppable Domains login feature.

-This project is a submission for the [Unstoppable Domains](https://gitcoin.co/issue/unstoppabledomains/gitcoin-bounties/1/100027208) Gitcoin GR12 hackathon.
+This project is a submission for the [Unstoppable Domains](https://gitcoin.co/issue/unstoppabledomains/gitcoin-bounties/4/100027487) Schelling Point Gitcoin hackathon.

 # Project Repo
-You can find it [here](https://github.com/Calm-Rock/ud-transactions)
+You can find it [here](https://github.com/Calm-Rock/ud-gini-index)

 # Video Demo
 A video demo of the app can be found [here](https://youtu.be/-LQk7HozBos)

 # Live Website
-You can find a live version of the webapp [here](https://ud-transactions.vercel.app)
+You can find a live version of the webapp [here](https://ud-gini-index.vercel.app/)

 # Contact info
 **Discord** : Cheeto.da#0105 <br>